SIGNIFICANT POTENTIAL SUPPLY

 A diverse renewable energy portfolio will lead to a more stable energy system, reduced variability and lower cost.
 In addition, a strong renewable energy mix means we become less reliant on traditional power sources such as oil and gas.
 This will lead to greater energy security.

-WORLD WAVE ENERGY RESOURCE MAP
+WORLD WAVE ENERGY

 OCEAN ENERGY STILL AN UNTAPPED RESOURCE